rockbenben/docs-imgprompt/docs/en/guide/index.md

 # Introduction

 In today's fast-paced world of AI image generation, accurate prompts are the key to great visuals.
-For non-native English speakers, finding the right English phrasing is often the hardest part. **IMGPrompt** removes that barrier with a native-language-first prompt editor built for tools like Nano Banana, Midjourney, FLUX, Stable Diffusion, DALL·E, and even video generators like Sora.
+For non-native English speakers, finding the right English phrasing is often the hardest part. **IMGPrompt** removes that barrier with a native-language-first prompt editor built for AI image and video tools like Nano Banana, Midjourney, FLUX, Seedance, Veo, and Kling (also compatible with Stable Diffusion and DALL·E).

 With over **5,000 curated prompt tags**, a clean interface, and native-language translations for every term, you can browse, click, and compose the perfect English prompt in seconds—no vocabulary struggle required.